LI-Chang-Sheng/geolab/README.md

 ## Language

 The development language is *Python*.
+We will follow [PEP8](https://www.python.org/dev/peps/pep-0008/) guide.

 All comments and documentation should be written in *English*.